Dystopia Chapter 20: First Encounter

 He continued, “Looking for someone, grab a card, fill it out, tack it up, and hope.”

-The cards appeared to be old, no dates included, most printed, few written in cursive, a skill that is no longer common, because of the advancement of technology; typing or speech recognition software.
+The cards looked old, and they didn’t include any dates.
+Most cards had printing, but a few included handwriting in cursive, a skill that typing and speech recognition had now largely replaced.
 I don’t know, being both paranoid and overly cautious, do I really want to tie myself to a wall?
 I’m not famous and no one knows my last name.
 This could be the only way to connect with family, but what are the odds?
 So, totally unlikely.
-I spend a few minutes reading, thinking dinner would arrive soon, needed to return to my seat, considering, should I, should I not?
+I spent a few minutes reading, thinking dinner would arrive soon, and needed to return to my seat, considering, should I?
+Should I not?

-Then I saw one, in cursive.
-A name, Sandra Smith, I recognized.
+Then I saw one in cursive.
+A name I knew: Susan Tucker.
 A brief description, a location.
-Removed it, slid it into my shirt pocket, heart pounding, now prepared to return to my seat.
+I removed it, slid it into my shirt pocket, heart pounding, and turned back toward my seat.

 Comments